 - Why do YOU want to become a solopreneur?
 What is your goal with this?

 - Why is it so important for you to do this work?

 - If you think about where you are *now* as your “Before” experience… what do you want your “After” picture to look like?
 What will you do to achieve the “After” experience that you desire?

 I would love to support you in achieving your “After” experience, guiding you through your own solopreneurship journey, and providing you with the anti-hustle methodologies that have deeply changed my life and business (and the lives and businesses of my clients).

-I am currently accepting clients in my Solopreneur CEO 6-month 1:1 coaching & mentorship program for a January 2023 start date — and I am now inviting you to join me in that experience.
+I am currently accepting clients in my Solopreneur CEO 6-month 1:1 coaching & mentorship program — and I am now inviting you to join me in that experience.

 Limited spots available.